-The review of proposed development within the City of Doral shall include findings, where appropriate, indicating any significant impacts on adjacent communities.
+Policy 9.3.1: The review of proposed development within the City of Doral shall include findings, where appropriate, indicating any significant impacts on adjacent communities.

-The City of Doral's City Manager, or his/her designee, shall be the designated liaison to disseminate information on proposed Comprehensive Plan growth management amendments by the City, which affect adjacent communities, Miami-Dade County, the and regional and the State resources. any of the entities listed in the Element Goal.
+Policy 9.3.2: The City Manager, or his/her designee, shall be the designated liaison to disseminate information on proposed Comprehensive Plan amendments, which affect adjacent communities, Miami-Dade County, and regional and State resources.

-Identify, develop and pursue areas where intergovernmental land use planning and level-of-service agreements are needed between respective governments or private entities.
+Policy 9.3.3: Identify, develop and pursue areas where intergovernmental land use planning and level-of-service agreements are needed between respective governments or private entities.

-Any intergovernmental planning agreements shall include provisions for review and comment on the City of Doral's land use plans along jurisdictional lines, facility planning for water, sewer, roads, and any other public facilities that may have an impact on other entities or cause inconsistencies between comprehensive plans.
+Policy 9.3.4: Any intergovernmental planning agreements shall include provisions for review and comment on the City of Doral's land use plans, facility planning for water, sewer, roads, and any other public facilities that may have an impact on other entities or cause inconsistencies between comprehensive plans.

-Continue to participate in cooperative planning programs with other governmental entities and adjacent communities, and coordinate planning activities mandated by the various Elements of the City's Comprehensive Plan with other affected communities.
+Policy 9.3.5: Continue to participate in cooperative planning programs with governmental entities and adjacent communities.
+Coordinate planning activities mandated by various Elements of the City's Comprehensive Plan with other affected communities.